section-engineering-education/engineering-education/content/articles/using-django-in-kivy-application/index.md

 ### Prerequisites
 For you to follow along, it's important that:
 - You have `Django` and `djangorestframework` frameworks installed.
-- You are familiar with building APIs using Django REST framework.
+- You are familiar with building APIs using the Django REST framework.
 - You have the `kivy` library installed.
 If you haven't installed it, you can run `pip install kivy`.
 - Basic knowledge of Python is important.
-Having knowledge in Object-Oriented Programming would help.
+Knowing Object-Oriented Programming would help.

 ### Key takeaways
 - Improve your python skills.